RetroPie/RetroPie-Docs/docs/Doom.md

 ### lr-prboom Controls

-lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'select+x' on your controller after the game software has launched.
-From the RetroArch menu, navigate to 'Quick Menu' and then to 'Controls'.
+lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'Hotkey Enable+X' on your controller after the game software has launched.
+From the RetroArch Quick Menu, navigate to 'Controls'.

 For more information on custom RetroArch controls see: [RetroArch Configuration](https://github.com/retropie/retropie-setup/wiki/retroarch-configuration)